Qjao02/redes/README.md

 ## Server

 Server is responsable for attempt de GET requisitions, and follow with some response.
-First Server receives a menssage of some cliente (it can be a browser), and get the request GET from client, currently the answer from server can be, a file (text, zip or jpg for example) or the 404 error and requires a file extension for give a right.
+First Server receives a menssage of some cliente (it can be a browser), and get the request GET from client, currently the answer from server can be, a file (text, zip or jpg for example) or the 404 error.

 Run Server: